-Having the right indoor space to train can be the difference between effective, enjoyable training and just wishing you were out riding your bike, so the importance of a good pain cave should not be underestimated.
+Having the right indoor space to train can be the difference between staying motivated and just wishing you were outside riding your bike, so the importance of a good setup should not be underestimated.

-We quizzed several of our keenest indoor riders to find out more about what makes their personal pain caves worth revisiting.
-They came back with the following list.
+We quizzed several of BikeRadar‘s keenest indoor riders to find out what makes their personal indoor cycling space worth revisiting.

 Inspiration is key